Guidelines on the Standards of Argumentation in the Social Sciences

 Osborne, J., Erduran, S., & Simon, S. (2004).
 Enhancing the quality of argument in school science.
 Journal of Research in Science Teaching, 41(10), 994–1020. https://doi.org/10.1002/tea.20035

 Plantin, C. (2016).
-Dictionary of Argumentation: An Introduction to Argumentation Studies.
+Dictionary of Argumentation: An Introduction to the Study of Argumentation.
 ENS Éditions.